-The Australian instead uses a Yonex AI 98 which is an earlier version of this racquet from 2014.
-Similar in some ways to the EZONE 98 sold today, but it's stiffer and is made from a different mould.
+The Australian instead uses a Yonex AI 98, an earlier version of this racquet from 2014.
+Similar in some ways to the EZONE 98 sold today, it's stiffer and made from a different mould.

 How Are Pro Stock Racquets Made?